Shape Optimization for the Mitigation of Coastal Erosion via Shallow Water Equations: Numerical Results

 \subsection{Ex.3: World Mesh}

 In the third and last example, we extend presented techniques to immersed-manifolds, in order to perform global shore protection.
 For this, we define $\Om$ to be a smooth $m$-dimensional manifold immersed in $R^n$, where $m=2$ denotes the topological dimension and $n=3$ the geometric dimension.
 We assume a similar setting as before, where $\Ga$ represents the continent of Africa and $\Gb$ the remaining coastal points.
-In addition, we have placed three initial circled obstacles in before the shore of West-Africa that serve as obstacle, where we are deforming the obstacle into the direction of the normal $\nv$ of $\Ge$.
+In addition, we have placed three initial circled obstacles with boundary $\Ge$ in before the shore of West-Africa that serve as obstacle.

 From the implementational side we have again used the GSHHG databank to obtain coastal data and mapped the points to a PolarSphere in GMSH (cf. to Figure \ref{fig:WorldMesh}).
 For the discretization we follow \cite{Rognes2013}, from which an extension of the FEniCS software to the scenario above stems from.
 We aim for a solution in the geometric space i.e. $U_h=(H_h,u_hH_h,v_hH_h,w_hH_h)$ relying on $DG$-elements, i.e. $DG_1\times DG_3$, where we weakly enforce the vector-valued velocity to be in the spherical tangent space.
-Alternatively, we could solve in the mixed discrete Function Space $DG_1\times RT_1$, where $RT_1$ denotes Raviar-Thomas finite Elements, which lie in the tangent space simple from its construction.
+Alternatively, we could solve in the mixed discrete Function Space $DG_1\times RT_1$, where $RT_1$ denotes Raviar-Thomas finite elements, which lie in the tangent space simple from its construction.
 We define initial conditions in the geometric space as $U_0=(2+\exp(-c(x-x_0)^2 - c(y-y_0)^2 - c(z-z_0)^2),0,0,0)$ for suitable coordinates $(x_0,y_0,z_0)$ and constant $c$.
-In contrast to the examples before, open sea boundaries are not required any more, such that all boundaries are subject to a no-normal-flow boundary condition.
+In contrast to the examples before, open sea boundaries are not required any more, such that all boundaries are subject to rigid boundary conditions.
 The seabed is for simplicity assumed to be flat.
 The remaining model-settings are similar to Subsection \ref{sec:exhalfcircled}.
 The wave propagation is visualized in Figure \ref{fig:WavePropagationSphere}.

-For performing shape optimization we remark for completeness that updating the finite element mesh in each iteration is done via the solution $W:\Om\rightarrow\R^3$ of the linear elasticity equation, where we again enforce a tangential solution and hence solve
+For performing shape optimization we remark for completeness that updating the finite element mesh in each iteration is done via the solution $\vec{W}:\Om\rightarrow\R^3$ of the linear elasticity equation, where we again enforce a tangential solution and hence solve